-We sponsor two SPEs, RBC Capital Trust and RBC Capital Trust II, to raise capital (TruCS) that qualifies as Tier 1 regulatory capital.
-For further details on this capital trust activity and the terms of the TruCS issued and outstanding, refer to Note 13 on page 93A.
-The status of such instruments as Tier 1 regulatory capital is conditional upon their accounting treatment.
-We consolidated these SPEs as at October 31, 2004, under current Canadian GAAP.
-Certain changes to Canadian GAAP effective November 1, 2004, as described in Note 1 on pages 83A and 84A will result in classification of asset-backed TruCS issued by RBC Capital Trust as a liability and result in deconsolidation of loan-backed TruCS issued by RBC Capital Trust II.
+We have issued a senior deposit note to a company-sponsored SPE, RBC Capital Trust II, which raised capital (TruCS) that qualifies as Tier 1 regulatory capital.
+Under current U.S. GAAP, we are not the Primary Beneficiary of this SPE and are therefore precluded from consolidating its assets and liabilities.
+We recognized interest expense of \$52 million during 2004 (\$14 million during 2003) on the senior deposit note issued to this SPE.
+For further details on our capital trust activity, including RBC Capital Trust, which we do consolidate pursuant to current U.S. GAAP, and the terms of the TruCS issued and outstanding, refer to Note 14 on page 95.
+The status of such instruments as Tier 1 regulatory capital is conditional upon their Canadian GAAP accounting treatment.
+Certain changes to Canadian GAAP effective November 1, 2004, will result in classification of asset-backed TruCS issued by RBC Capital Trust as a liability and result in deconsolidation of loan-backed TruCS issued by RBC Capital Trust II.
 OSFI has grandfathered Tier 1 treatment for our existing TruCS.
 However, for future capital needs we continue to assess alternate structures to achieve consolidation and classification as equity, as preconditions to obtain Tier 1 treatment.